 On January 24, 2020, we completed a follow-on offering of 5,290,000 shares of our common stock, of which 690,000 shares were issued pursuant to the exercise of the underwriters' option.
-The issuance and sale of 5,290,000 common shares generated net proceeds, after underwriters' discount and offering costs, of \$95.3 million.
+The issuance and sale of such common shares generated net proceeds, after underwriters' discount and offering costs, of \$95.3 million.